-It is my pleasure to invite you to attend the 2012 Annual Meeting of Stockholders of FMC Technologies, Inc. ("FMC Technologies," the "Company," "we," "us" or "our"), which will be held at the time and place noted above (the "Annual Meeting").
+It is my pleasure to invite you to attend the 2013 Annual Meeting of Stockholders of FMC Technologies, Inc. ("FMC Technologies," the "Company," "we," "us" or "our"), which will be held at the time and place noted above.
+References in this Proxy Statement to the "Annual Meeting" also refer to any adjournments, postponements or changes in location of the Annual Meeting, to the extent applicable.